tact-lang/tact-language-server/README.md

 ### Helix

-1. Make sure you have Helix installed and configured
-2. Add the following configuration to your `~/.config/helix/languages.toml`:
+1. Add the following configuration to your `~/.config/helix/languages.toml`:

     ```toml
     [[language]]